alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 The table below summarizes GPIOs and pins reserved for operations purposes.

+GPIO number corresponds to that on the ESP32-C3 WROOM microcontroller.
+The Pin number corresponds to the pin on the Breadboard and Power adapter development board.
+The GPIO0 and GPIO1 assigned to measuring the voltage of x- and y- axis of the Joystick.
+Lastly, there is a group of GPIO pairs responsible for PWM for DC motors.

 +------+-----+---------------------------------------------------------+----------------+
 | GPIO | Pin | Function                                                | Notes          |
 +======+=====+=========================================================+================+